-To provide complete knowledge of C language.

-To provide students with understanding of code organization and functional hierarchical decomposition with using complex data types.

-To provide knowledge to the Students to develop logics this will help them to create programs, applications in C.

-This course aims to identify tasks in which the numerical techniques learned are applicable and apply them to write programs, and hence use computers effectively to solve the task.

-This course provides the fundamental knowledge which is useful in understanding the other programming languages.
+- To provide complete knowledge of C language. - To provide students with understanding of code organization and functional hierarchical decomposition with using complex data types. - To provide knowledge to the Students to develop logics this will help them to create programs, applications in C. - This course aims to identify tasks in which the numerical techniques learned are applicable and apply them to write programs, and hence use computers effectively to solve the task. - This course provides the fundamental knowledge which is useful in understanding the other programming languages.

+Course Outcomes: At the completion of the course the student will be able to
-Identify basic elements of C programming structures like data types, expressions, control statements, various simple functions and apply them in problem solving.

-Apply various operations on derived data types like arrays and strings in problem solving.

-Design and implement of modular Programming and memory management using Functions, pointers.

-Apply Structure, Unions and File handling techniques to Design and Solve different engineering programs with minimal complexity.

-Apply Numerical methods to solve the complex Engineering problems.
+- Identify basic elements of C programming structures like data types, expressions, control statements, various simple functions and apply them in problem solving. - Apply various operations on derived data types like arrays and strings in problem solving. - Design and implement of modular Programming and memory management using Functions, pointers. - Apply Structure, Unions and File handling techniques to Design and Solve different engineering programs with minimal complexity. - Apply Numerical methods to solve the complex Engineering problems.